 That quickly got boring and tedious after a few times.

 Never in my career have I encountered a DCC tool that unreliable in some key areas.
-So while Blender impresses me in some scenarios, I can't rely on it in others.
+While Blender impresses me in some scenarios, I can't rely on it in others.

 Houdini is stable.
 I've never appreciated stability in an application as much as I did after a few weeks with Blender.